In this tutorial, I have added the configurations required for ec2 user password authentication for AWS ec2 Linux instances.

 Let’s get started with the setup.

-Step 1: Log in to the server using ssh client of your choice using the private key.
+Step 1: Log in to the server using the ssh client of your choice using the private key.
 For Windows machines, you can use putty for connecting to the instance.
 If you want the steps, you can follow this article.
 Connecting ec2 instance using putty.

 If you are using Mac or Linux, you can use the following command to connect to the instance.

-ssh -i your-key.pem [email protected](public-ip-address)
+ssh -i your-key.pem username@(public-ip-address)

-Step 2: Open the sshd_config
+Step 2: Open the sshd_config file.

 sudo vi /etc/ssh/sshd_config

-Step 3: Find the line containing “PasswordAuthentication
+Step 3: Find the line containing “PasswordAuthentication” parameter and change its value from “no” to “yes

 PasswordAuthentication yes